School of Social and Political Science

 Understand global challenges, forge regional expertise

-Our course offers you a unique opportunity to acquire a combination of interdisciplinary, regional expertise with a critical knowledge of international development theory and practice.
+Our programme offers you a unique opportunity to acquire a combination of interdisciplinary, regional expertise with a critical knowledge of international development theory and practice.

 We pride ourselves on enabling outstanding students to reach their full potential, as we challenge them to critically explore cutting-edge issues and debates in a supportive and inclusive environment.